ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-server-defacement-malicious-file-upload-investigation/investigation-walkthrough.md

  - The webserver is using the Joomla CMS.

+##### 🔷 2.1) Exploitation Phase Step 1

-#### (Objective 2 - Step 1) I began by running three Splunk searches to analyze web activity targeting the imreallynotbatman.com web server
+I began by running three Splunk searches to analyze web activity targeting the imreallynotbatman.com web server

   - <b>First query:</b> I immediately noticed `40.80.148.42` has made the majority of requests with 17483 requests and `23.22.63.114` made 1235 requests against web server (Figure 13).
   - <b>Second query:</b> Saw that `40.80.148.42`, `23.22.63.114`, and `192.168.2.50` have all made HTTP requests to the web server by looking into the `src_ip` field (Figure 14).
 Looking into the `http_method` field, I saw that most of the HTTP traffic observed consisted of POST requests directed at the web server (see Figure 15).